 Regulation XIX: Academic Appeals Procedure

-The document provides information about the process for students who want to appeal against a final decision made by an Examination Board, progress committee or equivalent group which affects the student’s academic status or progress in the University.
+The document provides information about the process for students who want to appeal against a final decision made by an Examination Board (or equivalent body) which affects their academic status or progress in the University.
 For example, cases where a student is expelled or excluded from the University, or transferred to a programme for a lower qualification.
-It sets out the reasons why a student may appeal (‘grounds for appeals’) and the procedure that should be followed.
+It describes the reasons why a student can appeal (the grounds for appeal), the procedure that should be followed, and the timescales involved.

 Undergraduates, Taught postgraduates